noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

 blah(1) // 2
 blah("1") // x was 1

 // TODO: conditional given definitions
 // ^ conditional given instances were defined by an implicit def taking implicit params
 // Scala 3
 given orderingPair[A, B](
     using ordA: Ordering[A], ordB: Ordering[B]): Ordering[(A, B)] with
   def compare(x: (A, B), y: (A, B)) = ...

+// given instances can be imported
+// ^ ensures given instances are in scope
+// ^ required if there is no companion object
+// import by name
+import AddAnything.Int // given instance Int
+import AddAnything.{given Int} // explicit given instance Int
+// import by type: this is the preferred import method import AddAnything.{given AddAnything[?]} // import all AddAnything givens import AddAnything.{given AddAnything[Int]} // import a specifiv AddAnything
+// import all
+import AddAnything.given // import all givens, no _ needed

 ```

 #### Type class